-10. If necessary, adjust the stops located at the bottom of the mast so the saw head contacts them after it is lowered 3/4" (19mm) past where it contacts the rest pin.
+10. If necessary, adjust the two stops located at the bottom of the mast so the saw head contacts them after it is lowered 3/4" (19mm) past where it contacts the rest pin.

-Engage the autoclutch blade switch.
+- 11. Engage the autoclutch blade switch.
 This keeps the drive belt tight and the motor from bouncing while traveling.
-Be sure to disengage the autoclutch blade switch after reaching the destination to avoid deformation of the drive belt.
+Be sure to disengage the autoclutch blade switch after reaching the destination to avoid deformation of the drive belt. - 12.
+Hook the carriage safety chain located at the bottom of the carriage to the bracket at the bottom of the mast.